 Wingspan 5 to 8 mm.
-This well-marked moth is one of the few of this group easily recognisable by forewing markings alone.
+This well-marked moth is one of the few of this group recognisable by forewing markings alone.

 They may often be found resting on sycamore trunks, and are also attracted to light.